-- Few areas which are government owned such as defense sector.
+- There are only a few areas which are government owned such as the defense sector.

 - Direct investment in Egypt (except for Free Zone investment) is subject to the general corporate and commercial system of the country; and in certain cases, the entity in question may benefit from additional investment guarantees and incentives pursuant to the Investment Law No. 8 for 1997 and the new Unified Investment Law.

 - Foreigners and foreign investors have the right to invest in Egypt without any restrictions after obtaining security clearances from the national security agencies.
 Specific government approval may be required for foreign ownership of an economically significant Egyptian entity.